kubo/ruby-gosql/README.md

 ### How `gosql.go` and `gosql.c` are combined into a C shared library

+When C functions are called from Go and Go functions are called from C,

 * Put C function prototypes of C functions used from Go into `gosql.h`.
   The header file is included by both `gosql.go` and `gosql.c`.
-* Implement `gosql.go` and build it as a C-archive file.
+* Implement `gosql.go` and build it as a C-archive file by `go build -buildmode=c-archive`.
-  The key point is `#cgo LDFLAGS: -Wl,-unresolved-symbols=ignore-all`.
-See [go#25832 comment][].
+  * The key point is `#cgo LDFLAGS: -Wl,-unresolved-symbols=ignore-all`.
+(See [go#25832 comment][])
-  `libgosql.h` is created along with `libgosql.a`.
-The header file includes C function prototypes of functions exported from Go.
+  * `libgosql.h` is created along with `libgosql.a`.
+  * The header file includes C function prototypes of functions exported from Go.
 * Implement `gosql.c`, which includes `libgosql.h` to use Go functions.
 * Link `libgosql.a` and `gosql.c` into `gosql.so`.

+The above steps are complicated in order to use C prototypes of Go functions.

+When your code doesn't call Go functions from C or use manually created C prototypes of Go functions, it is simple.
+Just include `gosql.c` in a Go file and use `go build -buildmode=c-shared`.
+Note that the Go file including `gosql.c` must not have `//export`.

 ### How Go objects are protected from Go's GC